dhh1128/codecraft.co/in-which-warnings-evolve-wings.md

 <strong>Marks make it better</strong>

 The <a title="Introducing Marks" href="mountains-molehills-and-markedness.md">recently described</a> provide a nice, uniform solution to this hodgepodge of warning-answering mechanisms.
 Since they're evaluated at compile-time, they can play the same role that <code>#pragma</code> does in some languages.
 Sophisticated attachment and propagation get you away from all the silly push/pop gyrations.
-They can attach to any portion of the code DOM--functions, variables, statements, code blocks, classes, packages, applications--and they can express arbitrary semantics, including answers to any question the compiler dreams up.
+They can attach to any portion of the code DOM &mdash; functions, variables, statements, code blocks, classes, packages, applications &mdash; and they can express arbitrary semantics, including answers to any question the compiler dreams up.
 One simple, clean technique across the board.

 <strong>But there's more...</strong>